-Slovenian Alps offer an endless variety of hiking trails.
-Julian Alps, Kamnik-Savinja Alps and Karavanks have thousand of kilometres of different hiking trails.
-When choosing the right trail, it all comes down to your own personal preference.
-If you would like your hiking holiday to be unforgettable, why not get your own personalised self-guided hiking itinerary from us?
+Slovenian Alps offer an extensive array of hiking trails.
+The Julian Alps, Kamnik-Savinja Alps, and Karavanks boast thousands of kilometres of diverse hiking trails.
+When selecting the perfect trail, it ultimately depends on your personal preference.
+Looking to make your hiking holiday unforgettable?
+Why not acquire your own personalised self-guided hiking itinerary from us?

-Located in the northern part of the country, Slovenian Alps are divided into 3 groups:
+Situated in the northern part of the country, the Slovenian Alps are categorised into three groups:

 - Julian Alps

 - Kamnik-Savinja Alps

 Each group represents a unique set of peaks, lakes, glaciers, trails, mountain huts, and more.
 In total, there are over 300 peaks reaching heights above 2000m.
 Each part of the Slovenian Alps possesses its distinct characteristics.
 If you have enough time in Slovenia, we strongly recommend visiting all three regions!

 The Julian Alps are the largest and highest range within the Slovenian Alps, simultaneously being the most visited yet unspoiled in many parts.
 With hundreds of kilometres of trails, they cater to hikers of all levels.
 Their size allows for planning an array of multiday hikes.
 Almost the entire region falls within Triglav National Park, Slovenia’s only national park.
 The Julian Alps offer numerous popular starting points, including valleys (Vrata, Kot, Krma, Tamar, Zadnjica, Trenta), plateaus (Pokljuka, Planina Blato), and mountain passes (Vršič, Predel).

 Most renowned for: Mount Triglav (Slovenia’s highest peak), the 7 Triglav lakes, Vrata Valley, the mountain pass Vršič, and its myriad of trails and peaks.